uthcode/learntosolveit/source/python.rst

             this is a ä.Easy!
             >>>

     * Without an encoding, the bytestring is essentially meaningless.

-    * The default encoding assumed by Python2 is ASCII and Python3 is UTF-8 For the Python2, source code to have a encoding other than ascii, you need to declare the encoding at the top of file, using a construct such as ``# -*- coding: utf-8 -*-`` this is many a times referred to as coding-cookie as it denotes the type of encoding being used for the source file.
+    * The default encoding assumed by Python2 is ASCII and Python3 is UTF-8 For the Python2, source code to have a encoding other than ascii, you need to declare the encoding at the top of file, using a construct such as.
+      ``# -*- coding: utf-8 -*-`` this is many a times referred to as coding-cookie as it denotes the type of encoding being used for the source file.
 With that declaration, all characters in the source file will be treated as having the